The Linnaeus-Palme programme is financed by Sida and administered by the Swedish Council for Higher Education.

 - You attach a copy of the signed compilation to the departments application, before you submit it to the Swedish Council of Higher Education (UHR).
 Remember to attach the current statement from the partner University.

-Last date to submit the application, along with the attached statement from your partner University and the signed compilation, to the Swedish Council of Higher Education (UHR) is 16 November.
+Last date to submit the application, along with the attached statement from your partner University and the signed compilation, to the Swedish Council of Higher Education (UHR) is 21 March 2018 at 12:00 pm.
 Incomplete applications may not be supplemented after the deadline.

-Application, and the handbook with information concerning the application, is available here (in Swedish)
+Application, and the handbook with information concerning the application, is available (in Swedish):